apache/activemq-artemis/docs/user-manual/en/send-guarantees.md

 Setting this parameter to `false` can improve performance at the expense of some loss of transaction durability.

-This parameter is set in `activemq-configuration.xml`
+This parameter is set in `broker.xml`

 ## Guarantees of Non Transactional Message Sends